“You hold her down and I’ll give her the drink.”

 Recently, a physician assistant student in my office described an incident during his intensive care rotation.
 The medical team met just before meeting with the family to coordinate their strategies to convince the patient and family to end further care.

-We don’t need a designer law that protects physicians from all liability so those so desperate for control can have it while putting so many vulnerable people at risk.
+We don’t need a designer law that protects physicians from all liability for those so desperate for control can have it while putting so many vulnerable people at risk.
 We cannot possibly legalize such a dangerous practice.